-Far de Formentor is the name of a spectacular lighthouse built in 1863, at an elevation of 119m (390ft) above the sea level, located on the eastern end of Mallorca's Formentor peninsula, in Spain.
-Countless TV advertisements have been shot on the road to the lighthouse.
-The road provides an unforgettable and sensational experience.
+Far de Formentor is the name of a spectacular lighthouse built in 1863, at an elevation of 119m (390ft) above the sea level, located at the eastern end of Mallorca's Formentor peninsula, in Spain.

 Can I drive to Formentor Lighthouse?

 Tucked away on the northernmost point of the Balearic Island of Mallorca, the road to the lighthouse, also known as Cap de Formentor Lighthouse, is stunning.
 It’s called MA2210.
 It’s totally paved.
 Starting at Platja de Formentor, the road is 10.9 km (6,77 miles) long.
-The lighthouse, a true feat of construction given the steep terrain, features a bar and a shop.
+The lighthouse, a true feat of construction given the steep terrain, has a bar and a shop.

 Is the road to Formentor Lighthouse difficult?

 Due to its narrowness and drop-offs over the sea, the road can be pretty scary.
 The route is hilly and includes 1,600m (5,200ft) of climbing.
 The gradients are relatively sedate, usually around 7-8%, although there are short sections of 10%+.
 Like usual for mountain roads, when the slope was too steep, the road has to go oblique, and switch direction when needed.
 The drive is not for the faint of heart.
 In fact, it can be scary.
 The road winds in and around plunging limestone cliffs, where drop-offs are literally jaw-dropping.
 Someone with vertigo should not be driving.

 Is the road to Formentor Lighthouse open?